A Guide to Understanding Structured and Unstructured Data for Data Strategies

 Structured data often needs normalization to cut down on redundancy and keep things consistent, but that can make updates tricky as relationships get more tangled.
 Unstructured data avoids this hassle by letting data be, well, just as it is.
 That makes storing different types of information easier, though it can be more challenging to maintain consistency.

 Structured data uses SQL to deliver powerful, precise queries.
 Want to grab sales data for a certain region and time?
 A nicely written SQL query will get you there fast.
-Because the data's organized, indexed, and consistent, these queries run efficiently and reliably.
+Because the data is organized, indexed, and consistent, these queries run efficiently and reliably.

 Unstructured data needs a different approach.
 It might use document-based queries, key-value lookups, or full-text searches.
 This lets you query flexibly, which is great for varied data types, but it can also add complexity and hit performance.

-Pulling specific insights from heaps of unstructured data often calls for specialized tools and advanced techniques, such as ELT processes.
+Pulling specific insights from heaps of unstructured data often calls for specialized tools and advanced techniques, such as extracting data effectively for meaningful insights and ELT processes.

 When it comes to reporting and analytics, structured data makes life easy.
 Its rigidity allows for real-time analytics and seamless integration with business intelligence tools.
 Unstructured data, despite its wealth of potential insights, might need extra processing to get the data ready for analysis.